thesarahmeister/workshops/lessons/macros/slides.md

     %glm(genes, caff, ADORA2A);
     %glm(genes, caff, DRD2);

-# Main Exercise #
+# Assignment #

-* Work in pairs
-* Make a repetitive code without using a macro
+* Make a repetitive code without using a macro.
+Track this file using Git.
-* Improve this code by making a macro (as a separate file)
+* Improve this code by making a macro.
+You can include both codes in the same .sas file.
+If you want you can even delete the long-style of code and do a "git diff" to see the changes to the file.
-* Note differences between the two files
-* Try applying a macro to your own data
+* Give us some "Thoughts" about this workshop as a separate text file.
+Feel free to include points on how you think you can apply macros in your research.
+* Push both your SAS file and Thoughts file to the appropriate location in the Sandbox repo on GitHub.

 # Thanks! #